 The Bank does not run a trading book.
-It offers limited lending facilities and focuses money market exposures primarily to F1+ and F1 rated institutions, and to securities issued by these institutions, along with top rated sovereigns, and multinational development banks.
+It offers limited lending facilities and focuses money market exposures primarily to F1+ and F1 rated institutions, where Fitch short-term ratings are available, and to securities issued by these institutions, along with top rated sovereigns, and multinational development banks.
 Off balance sheet trade finance facilities are provided, a substantial part of which are cash collateralised (82%) or otherwise guaranteed.